-If you’ve ever found yourself scrolling through therapy websites trying to decipher terms like CBT, IFS, or EMDR, you’re not alone.
-Understanding therapy modalities can feel like learning a new language – especially when you’re already navigating emotional or relational pain.
+If you’ve ever searched for counselling and found yourself overwhelmed by terms like CBT, IFS, or EMDR, you’re not alone.
+Finding the right therapy modality can feel like learning a new language—especially when you’re already navigating emotional or relational pain.

 Attachment-Based Therapy